jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ### Required settings

-* **Host:** Hostname or IP of the agent, it should be resolved and reachable from the Jenkins instance.
+* **Host:** Hostname or IP of the agent, it should be resolvable and reachable from the Jenkins instance.
 * **Credentials:** Select the credentials to be used for logging in to the remote host.
 See [Integration with SSH Credentials Plugin](#integration-with-ssh-credentials-plugin)
 * **Host Key Verification Strategy:** Controls how Jenkins verifies the SSH key presented by the remote host whilst connecting.
 See [Host Key Verification Strategy](#host-key-verification-strategy)